RobertFurtuna10/BDD_Cucumber_Mega-Image/README.md

      mvn test
      ```

-This will build the project, install the necessary dependencies, and run the feature files using the specified WebDriver.
+This will build the project, install the necessary dependencies, and execute the feature files with the specified WebDriver.

 ## Project Structure

 ### Pages

-Contains the Page Object Model classes representing different pages of the Mega Image website.
+This folder contains the **Page Object Model (POM)** classes representing different pages of the Mega Image website.

-- **BasePage.java**: Base class for all page objects providing common methods and WebDriver initialization.
+- **BasePage.java**: Base class providing common methods and WebDriver initialization for all page objects.
-- **HomePage.java**: Page object for the home page with methods for interacting with page elements and performing actions.
+- **HomePage.java**: Page object for the home page with methods for interacting with elements like the cookie banner and navigation buttons.
-- **RegisterPage.java**: Page object for the registration page with methods for filling out registration forms and validating error messages.
+- **RegisterPage.java**: Contains methods for filling out registration forms and validating error messages.
-- **SearchPage.java**: Page object for the search page with methods for performing searches and validating results.
+- **SearchPage.java**: Handles search operations, including applying filters and validating search results.
-- **ShoppingCartPage.java**: Page object for the shopping cart page with methods for managing cart items and validating cart content.
+- **ShoppingCartPage.java**: Manages actions related to the shopping cart, such as adding/removing items and validating contents.

 ### Steps

-Contains step definition classes corresponding to the Gherkin steps defined in the feature files.
+This folder contains step definition classes corresponding to the **Gherkin** steps defined in the feature files.

-- **HomeSteps.java**: Step definitions for actions and validations related to the home page.
+- **HomeSteps.java**: Step definitions for actions related to the home page.
-- **RegisterSteps.java**: Step definitions for user registration actions and validations.
+- **RegisterSteps.java**: Step definitions for the registration process.
-- **SearchSteps.java**: Step definitions for search operations and result validations.
+- **SearchSteps.java**: Step definitions for search functionalities.
-- **ShoppingCartSteps.java**: Step definitions for shopping cart actions and validations.
+- **ShoppingCartSteps.java**: Step definitions for shopping cart management.

 ### Driver

-Contains the WebDriver manager for initializing and managing the WebDriver instance.
+Contains the WebDriver manager class responsible for initializing and managing the WebDriver instance. **WebDriverManager** simplifies browser driver management by automatically downloading and configuring the necessary binaries.

 ## Features